industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_MindSphere.md

 <img id="Line1_media" src="graphics/LINE1_MEDIACOMSUMPTION.png" alt="Line1-media-consumption" width="900"/>

-Create a new dashboard by going to *My Plant*, select the asset where the variables are added, click on "Add dashboard" and name it "Line 1 - Media Consumption".
+Create a new dashboard by going to *My Plant*, select the "Line 1" asset , click on "Add dashboard" and name it "Line 1 - Media Consumption".

 ### Create widget for Energy Per Bottle